 Each output channel has the own internal LDO regulator to provide excellent PSNR and minimize jitter and spurs induced by supply noise.
-Each OUT[0:3] channel has an output supply pin (VDDO[0:3]).
+The OUT[0:1] channel (mux, divider, and drivers) are powered through a single output supply pin (VDDO_01), and similarly for the OUT[2:3] channel (VDDO_23).
+Each OUT[4:7] channel has an output supply pin (VDDO[4:7]).
 Each output supply can be separately powered by 1.8V, 2.5V, or 3.3V for a differential or HCSL output, or 1.8V for an LVCMOS output.

-For differential and HCSL driver modes, the output clock specifications (such as output swing, phase noise, and jitter) are not sensitive to the VDDO\x voltage because of the internal LDO regulator of the channel.
+For differential and HCSL driver modes, the output clock specifications (such as output swing, phase noise, and jitter) are not sensitive to the VDDO_x voltage because of the internal LDO regulator of the channel.
 When an output channel is left unpowered, the outputs of the channel does not generate any clocks.

-Table 8-9.
+Table 7-8.
 Output Driver Modes